 Watney’s Red Barrel was the highest-selling keg bitter in the world by the mid-1960s.
-The beer’s relaunch as Watney’s Red in 1971 represents one of the most famous failures of brand management in recent British history.
+The beer’s relaunch as Watney’s Red in 1971 represents one of the most notorious brand management failures in recent British history.
 What went wrong?

 The birth of Watney’s Red Barrel

 Watney, Combe & Reid was formed by the amalgamation of three London breweries in 1898.
-The Reid brewery in Clerkenwell and the Combe site in Long Acre were closed, and production was concentrated at the Watney facility at Mortlake.
+The Reid and Combe sites were closed, and production was concentrated at the Watney brewery at Mortlake.
 It was the second largest brewing business in the world.

 Watney, Combe & Reid introduced the Red Barrel as their in-house trademark from 1930.

-Watney, Combe & Reid was the first British brewer to introduce a draught “container beer” in 1931.
-The product differed from traditional cask beer which would only remain fresh for days, container beer was filtered, pasteurised and stored under pressure with carbon dioxide.
-The keeping conditions of the beer meant that it was able to withstand tropical heat and a lengthy shipping period, which rendered it ideal for export.
+Watney, Combe & Reid became the first British brewer to introduce a draught “container beer” in 1931.
+Unlike traditional cask beer which would only remain fresh for days, container beer was filtered, pasteurised and stored under pressure with carbon dioxide, which allowed it to retain its condition for months.
+The beer could withstand tropical heat and a lengthy shipping period, which rendered it ideal for export.
 The product was to prove a success and was soon available in outlets where cask beer could not be sold, such as Royal Navy ships, Cunard liners and Middle Eastern oil fields.

-Watney’s Container Beer was introduced to the domestic market from 1935.
-It was initially sold at the East Sheen Lawn Tennis Club, where its keeping properties proved ideal for the intermittent trade of a sports club.
+Watney’s Container Bitter was introduced to the domestic market from 1935.
+It was initially sold at the East Sheen Lawn Tennis Club, where its improved shelf life was to prove ideal for the intermittent trade of a sports club.
 Sales were expanded to other clubs and hotels.

 Watney’s Red Barrel is rolled out

-Simon Harvey Combe (1903 – 1965) was appointed chairman of Watney, Combe & Reid in 1948.
-He was a forceful and picturesque man who had shot his way out of German captivity during the Second World War and been awarded with the Military Cross.
+Simon Harvey Combe (1903 – 1965) was appointed chairman of Watney, Combe & Reid in 1950.
+He was a forceful figure who had shot his way out of German captivity during the Second World War and been awarded with the Military Cross.

 Following the war a large proportion of the managers of free houses had neither the time nor the experience to correctly handle cask beer, and quality had suffered.
-Customers increasingly turned to bottled beer, which, although more expensive, offered more consistent quality.
+Customers increasingly turned to bottled beer, which, although more expensive, offered more consistent quality, and accounted for one third of beer sales by 1953.
 Catering to this trend, Watney’s Red Barrel was introduced as a bottled pale ale from 1950.
-Bottled beer accounted for one third of British beer sales by 1953.

-Flowers of Luton and Stratford upon Avon became the first brewery to mass market container beer from 1955.
+Flowers of Luton and Stratford upon Avon became the first brewery to mass market container beer from May 1955.
 Named Flowers Keg, the brewery popularised the term “keg” as a genericized term.
 At first Flowers distributed the beer to free trade outlets across London and the South East of England with insufficient sales to stock cask beer, such as golf clubs and private parties, or public houses with insufficient cellar space.
-Demand for the beer was to prove high however, and Flowers Keg was soon distributed across the brewery’s tied estate and sold to rival brewers.
+Demand for Flowers Keg was to prove surprisingly high, and the product was soon distributed across the brewery’s tied estate and sold to rival brewers.

 Watney, Combe & Reid introduced the keg version of Red Barrel to British public houses from 1956.
 It was brewed with Norfolk malt and Goldings hops, and was naturally matured for several weeks.
 Sales initially targeted free trade outlets, and cask beer continued to dominate the tied estate.

-Watney’s Red Barrel that was the most widely-distributed keg beer by the late 1950s, aided by the brewery’s large tied estate of 3,670 public houses and extensive free trade accounts.
+Watney’s Red Barrel was the most widely-distributed keg beer by the late 1950s, aided by the brewery’s large tied estate of 3,670 public houses and extensive free trade accounts.

 Watney Mann fights the takeover threat

-Charles Clore (1904 – 1979) launched a hostile takeover bid for Watney Mann in 1959.
-He valued the company at £27 million in what was the largest takeover bid in British history.
+Clore attempted to acquire Watney Mann for £27 million in 1959, in what was the largest takeover bid in British history.
 Clore planned to modernise the “smoky, smelly, barnlike premises” of Watney Mann by introducing comfortable seating, removing the distinction between saloon and public bars, and improving the food offering.
 Pubs in areas with high footfall, such as city centres, would be sold off and converted into shops.

 The directors of Watney Mann, descendants of the founding families, were horrified.
 According to TIME magazine, Clore was “the first outsider ever to challenge the clubby, clannish old families who dominate British brewing through a tangle of interlocking directorates”.
 The Evening Standard commented on the threat: “it threw the whole brewery world into confusion.
 Here was an outsider trying to storm his way in.
 It must not be allowed to happen”.
 Simon Combe was convinced that Clore would “redevelop all the properties and close the breweries”, and that his workforce would lose their jobs.
 He derided the bid as, “preposterous … deplorable for the brewing industry and a disaster for Watney’s”.

 The takeover attempt was to ultimately prove unsuccessful, but it became apparent that Watney Mann was not immune to the threat of market forces.
 The management team were galvanised.
-Watney Mann’s properties were reassessed for the first time since 1929 and valued at £34 million.
+The company property portfolio was reassessed for the first time since 1929 and valued at £34 million.
 The Stag brewery site at Pimlico was sold off for £6 million.
 Watney sped up plans to modernise its tied estate of public houses, and Milner Gray (1899 – 1997) was hired to design a new corporate identity.

 Watney Mann continued to expand by acquisition in order to meet demand for extra brewing capacity.
-1960 saw the acquisition of Phipps of Northampton with 1,171 licensed premises within a 60-mile radius of Northampton, for £11 million, Ushers of Trowbridge for £4 million and Wilson & Walker of Manchester, with around 1,000 public houses, for nearly £11.5 million.
+1960 saw the acquisition of Phipps, with 1,171 licensed premises within a 60-mile radius of Northampton, for £11 million, Ushers of Trowbridge with 900 licensed premises for £4 million and Wilson & Walker of Manchester, with around 1,124 public houses, for nearly £11.5 million.
 Watney Mann ended the year as the largest brewing group in Britain, with around 6,600 licensed premises.

 Keg beer sales grew, initially at the expense of bottled beers.
 Customers, particularly the young, appreciated the consistent taste, and it commanded a premium price and superior profit margins.
-Watney’s Red Barrel was marketed heavily, and was the highest-selling keg bitter in Britain by 1961, with a category share of around 20 percent and estimated sales of around 150,000 barrels, mostly concentrated in the South of England and London.
+Watney’s Red Barrel was heavily advertised, and was the highest-selling keg bitter in Britain by 1961, with estimated annual sales of around 150,000 barrels, mostly concentrated in the South of England and London.

 The success of keg saw the introduction of rival beers from the national brewers, including Whitbread Tankard, Worthington E, Younger’s Tartan Special, Double Diamond and Courage Tavern.

 Watney Mann had 34,000 free trade accounts by 1963.
 Cask beer had been phased out from the 2,000 tied houses in London and the South of England by the end of 1963, and the Manchester and West Country houses were earmarked to follow.